davidmarkclements/v8-perf/readme.md

 uses a sort of nightly-build V8 version - it may not end up being a concrete characteristic in V8 6.1.

 If we're writing code that needs to be optimal, that is a function that will be called many times over, then we should avoid using polymorphism.
 On the other hand, if it's only called once or twice, say an instantiating/setup function, then a polymorphic API is acceptable.

+_Edit: We have been informed by the V8 team that the results for this specific benchmark are not reliably reproducible using their internal executable, `d8`.
+The results and the subsequent analysis should therefore be taken as reference only, not at face value._

 ### The `debugger` keyword